Vaginal Pain (Vulvodynia) (cont.)

 - Find a local Obstetrician-Gynecologist in your town

-What diagnostic tests are used to evaluate vaginal pain and vulvodynia?
+What is the treatment for vaginal pain and vulvodynia?

 Some of the medications that have been useful include: